fangwei123456/spikingjelly/README.md

 ![demo](demo.png)

-spikingflow is an open-source deep learning framework for Spiking Neural Network (SNN) based on [PyTorch](https://pytorch.org/).
+SpikingFlow is an open-source deep learning framework for Spiking Neural Network (SNN) based on [PyTorch](https://pytorch.org/).

-The documentation of spikingflow is written in both English and Chinese: https://spikingflow.readthedocs.io
+The documentation of SpikingFlow is written in both English and Chinese: https://spikingflow.readthedocs.io

 ## Installation

-Note that spikingflow is based on PyTorch.
-Please make sure that you have installed PyTorch before you install spikingflow.
+Note that SpikingFlow is based on PyTorch.
+Please make sure that you have installed PyTorch before you install SpikingFlow.

 Install from [PyPI](https://pypi.org/project/spikingflow/)：